 Hi, I’m Vipanan

-For a long time, I was interested in ideas like ‘trust yourself’ or ‘be yourself’ because I didn’t feel a strong or clear sense of connection to myself.
+For a long time, I was interested in ideas like ‘trust yourself’ or ‘be yourself’ because I didn’t feel a strong or clear connection to myself.

-I wasn’t relating to them as abstract concepts - I was trying to understand what they actually meant in lived experience, especially when there is a sense of disconnection or uncertainty about who you are.
+I wasn’t interested in these ideas as abstract concepts.
+I wanted to understand what they actually meant in everyday life, especially when someone feels disconnected, uncertain, or unsure of who they are.

-Over time, I became increasingly aware of patterns in my own experience - particularly around overthinking, emotional fatigue, and the pressure to meet expectations in ways that didn’t feel sustainable.
+Over time, I became more aware of patterns in my own experience, particularly around overthinking, emotional fatigue, and the pressure to meet expectations in ways that did not feel sustainable.

-This curiosity about how people make sense of themselves, especially when life feels emotionally complex, overwhelming, or unclear, eventually led me into counselling.
+This curiosity about how people understand themselves, especially when life feels emotionally complex, overwhelming, or unclear, eventually led me into counselling.

 My training and therapeutic background

-I am a qualified pluralistic counsellor with over 8 years of experience working with adults.
+I am a qualified pluralistic counsellor and psychotherapist with over 8 years of counselling experience working with adults and young people.

 Alongside this, my practice is influenced by: